༻༺❁༻༺

 As the nurse exited, she hummed softly, lost in thought.
 After a moment, she sighed, gathered her belongings, and stood up to leave.

-Had she really been unconscious for six hours, or had they given her something?
+Had she really been unconscious for five hours, or had they given her something?

 As she stepped out, she collided with someone, exclaiming, "Oh my goodness, why wasn’t anything good happening with me today?"